7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 7. She says she HATES reading.
 (Another of the most common types of reading problems, especially in today's digital world!)

 If you have a child who is interested in bugs and beetles, maybe consider reading a book about - wait for it - bugs and beetles!
 Or WHATEVER their interests may be.
+Graphic novels or comics are a great idea for struggling readers, too.

-Yes, you can branch out from there and help your child expand their horizons based on book choice, but also, let them explore their interests and their world through the printed word to their heart's desire.
+You can branch out from there and help your child expand their horizons based on book choice, but also, let them explore their interests and their world through the printed word to their heart's desire.

 OH!
 And another hint - whatever you are reading, read it IN CHARACTER.
 My Dad used to give us a choice: "funny or regular"?
 Of course, we always wanted the funny voice.